-Patients will be considered to be in the terminal stage of liver disease if they meet the following criteria: 1 and 2 MUST be present; factors from 3 will lend supporting documentation.
+Patients will be considered to be in the terminal stage of liver disease, and typically eligible for hospice, if they meet the following criteria: 1 and 2 MUST be present; factors from 3 will lend supporting documentation.

 - Prothrombin time prolonged more than 5 seconds over control, or International Normalized Ratio (INR)>1.5